 They are just made by two different Amish companies who have different approaches to building rollaway nest boxes.

 The Community Nest Boxes use a laying mat for the eggs to drop and roll on.
 These mats will also collect a buildup of manure and must be cleaned or changed regularly.
 Extra mats are available for change out.
-The Community Nest Boxes have an advantage of a closed back that can be sat in the middle of a coop or screwed directly to a wall.
-The collection tray is a bit larger to hold more eggs between collections and it can be mounted front or back for a rear or front collection options.
+The Community Nest Boxes have an advantage of a closed-back that can be sat in the middle of a coop or screwed directly to a wall.
+The collection tray is a bit larger to hold more eggs between collections and it can be mounted front or back for a rear or front collection option.

 The Community nest boxes ship flat in a unique way so that they can lift out of the box and have the ends assembled rather quickly.
 Click Here to see all of our rollaway nest boxes including the Community Nest Boxes.

 The Colony Nest Boxes are made by the same Amish shop that makes our 2, 4, and 8 compartments divided rollaway nest boxes that we have sold for over a decade.
 They use a bit thicker galvanized metal on the important cross members and brackets.
 Our cost is also a bit less on the Colony so that we can pass that savings on to the customers.